How To Fix The Allowed Memory Size Exhausted Error in WordPress

 If you are still getting the memory size exhausted error, even after increasing the memory limit, then there is something really wrong with one of your plugins.

 To find the culprit plugin deactivate all your plugins, then activate them one by one, checking the site after each plugin’s activation.
 You’ll be able to find the plugin that is causing the problem.
-Then either use some other plugin that does the same job, or contact me to fix it.
+Then either use some other plugin that does the same job.